teem5/master-server-toolkit/Docs/Core/Events.md

     public string reason;
 }

-// Используйте их в событиях
+// Use them in events
 channel.Invoke("scoreChanged", new ScoreChangedData
 {
     oldScore = 100,